On theoretical uncertainty of color dipole phenomenology in the J/Psi and Upsilon photoproduction in pA and AA collisions at the CERN Large Hadron Collider: Main results

 Let us now investigate the photonuclear production of $\Upsilon$ in nucleus-nucleus collisions at the LHC.
 We will consider PbPb collisions at the energy of 2.76 TeV.
-In Fig. \ref{fig:2} we present the results for the rapidity distributions for the coherent $\Upsilon$ production, $\mathrm{Pb}+\mathrm{Pb}\rightarrow \mathrm{Pb}+\Upsilon (1S)+\mathrm{Pb}$, considering the BG wavefunction (without nuclear break up).
-The thick curves correspond to the result using BG wavefunction and the thin curves are for LCG wavefunction (multiplied by a factor 0.5 for better visualization).
+In Fig. \ref{fig:2} we present the results for the rapidity distributions for the coherent $\Upsilon$ production, $\mathrm{Pb}+\mathrm{Pb}\rightarrow \mathrm{Pb}+\Upsilon (1S)+\mathrm{Pb}$, considering both wavefunctions (without nuclear break up).
+Curves in Fig. \ref{fig:2}-a correspond to the result using BG wavefunction and the predictions using LCG wavefunction are shown in Fig. \ref{fig:2}-b.
 The theoretical uncertainty associated to the model for wavefunction is different compared to the pA case and now the results are similar.
 The main reason is that we are considering the same mass for the bottom quark , $m_b=4.2$ in both parameterizations.
 It is verified that the deviation is significant concerning the distinct models for the dipole cross section mostly at large rapidities.
-In Fig. \ref{fig:3} one presents the results for the incoherent production of $\Upsilon$, $\mathrm{Pb}+\mathrm{Pb}\rightarrow \mathrm{Pb}+\Upsilon (1S)+\mathrm{Pb}^*$ taking into account the BG and LCG wavefunctions.
-The notation in figure is the same as for Fig. \ref{fig:2}.
+In Fig. \ref{fig:3} one presents the results for the incoherent production of $\Upsilon$, $\mathrm{Pb}+\mathrm{Pb}\rightarrow \mathrm{Pb}+\Upsilon (1S)+\mathrm{Pb}^*$ taking into account the BG (Fig. \ref{fig:3}-a) and LCG (Fig. \ref{fig:3}-b) wavefunctions.
+The notation in Fig. \ref{fig:3} is the same as for Fig. \ref{fig:2}.
 As for the coherent case, the deviation is quite small when comparing the dependence on the meson wavefunction.
-We notice that we are not introduced the effect of nuclear break up as we are considering here events with no neutron emitted in any direction ($0n0n$).
+We note that we have not introduced the effect of nuclear break up as we are considering here events with no neutron emitted in any direction ($0n0n$).
 The strong fields associated with heavy-ions lead to large probabilities for exchanging additional photons when a $\Upsilon$ meson is produced at small impact parameters and they will excite one or both of the nuclei and lead to break up.
+For sake of comparison, in Fig. \ref{fig:3-R} we present the results for the the rapidity distribution of $\Upsilon (1S)$ photoproduction in $p+Pb$ collisions at LHC for $\sqrt{s_{NN}} = 5.02$ TeV.
+We consider the case of BG (Fig. \ref{fig:3-R}-a) and the LCG wavefunctions (Fig. \ref{fig:3-R}-b).
+The labels are the same as for Figs. \ref{fig:2} and \ref{fig:3}.
+The theoretical uncertainties concerning the models for meson wavefunction and dipole cross sections are less sizable when compared to the $J/\psi$ case.
+Here, we consider only the contribution from $\sigma (\gamma p\rightarrow \Upsilon + p)$ (the photonuclear contribution is disregarded) and the slope parameter is given by $B_{\Upsilon}(W_{\gamma p}) = 3.68+4(0.164)\log(W_{\gamma p}/95 \,\mathrm{GeV})$.
+In Ref. \cite{Glauber1}, the cross section $\sigma (\gamma p\rightarrow \Upsilon + p)$ has been multiplied by a factor 2.16 in order to describe the correct normalization of the old DESY-HERA data.
+For sake of completeness we also present the corresponding results for the proton-proton case in Fig. \ref{fig:4} (rapidity distribution for forward $y$) and compare them to the recently available data from LHCb collaboration \cite{UpsilonLHCb}.
+The thin curves are for the LCG wavefunction and bold curves are for BG wavefunction.
+The uncertainty regarding the choice of wavefunction seems similar to the one for nucleus-nucleus and proton-nucleus cases.